stevedonovan/winapi/readme.md

 ## Working with Processes

-`current_process` will give you a process object for the current program.
+@{get_current_process} will give you a @{Process} object for the current program.
 It's also possible to get a process object from a program's window:

     > w = winapi.foreground_window()
     > = w